 Landlines and mobile phones in the Philippines

-PLDT (Philippines Long Distance Telephone) is the main provider of landlines in the Philippines.
-Telecom services are available mostly everywhere, however in more rural areas, access may be limited.
+PLDT is the leading provider of landlines in the Philippines.
+Telecom services are available everywhere, except in rural areas where access may be limited.
 To install a landline, expats must present various documents, including a tenancy agreement.

-Smart (a subsidiary of PLDT) and Globe Telecom are the major mobile phone providers, and both offer prepaid options.
-Long distance calls can be expensive from the Philippines.
+Smart (a subsidiary of PLDT) and Globe Telecom are the major mobile phone providers and offer prepaid options.
+Long-distance calls can be expensive in the Philippines.

 English-language media in the Philippines

-There are a number of English newspapers in circulation, the most popular being the Philippine Daily Inquirer, available in print and online and The Standard.
+There are several English newspapers in circulation, the most popular being the Philippine Daily Inquirer, available in print and online, and The Manila Standard.

 Mail in the Philippines

-The postal service in the Philippines is called PhlPost, a government owned corporation.
-Each area in the Philippines has a registered zip code for delivery.
+The Philippines postal service is called PHLPost, and it is a government-owned corporation.
+Each region in the Philippines has its own registered postal code for delivery.